Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 \subsection{Datasets}

 Depending on how results from such studies are reported, datasets can vary in the amount of information that is reported.
 In this paper we only consider ``final size'' data, i.e.\ we ignore information about when individuals become infected and focus on how many initially susceptible individuals, named \emph{contacts}, are recorded as having been infected by the end of the period during which the household was observed, hence having become \emph{cases}.
+This type of data is easier to record and analyse than longitudinal data and is commonly used to measure the transmissibility of a pathogen.
 We consider three categories of final size datasets distinguished by the level of information reported, with this information level denoted by a letter $J \in \lbrace L,M,H\rbrace$.
 Datasets of a given information level are denoted $D_J$.
 Low-information datasets ($J=L$) report the total number of contacts, cases and households in a study, so that the dataset consists of just three integers.
 Medium-information datasets ($J=M$) report the number of contacts and cases, stratified by the size of the household, i.e.\ three integers for each household size observed in the data, including the household size itself.
 High information datasets ($J=H$) report the number of households with each observed combination of the number of initially susceptible contacts and the final number of cases.
 In this case, data may be reported in a upper (or lower) triangular table.
 Given the focus is on estimating within-household transmission, we do not consider fully susceptible households (generally the situation in case-ascertainment studies) or households with only one member.